Spend your money when you want, where you want with a debit card

 What is a debit card and what does it allow you to do?

-When you open a bank account in Canada, the bank will issue you a debit card so you can access your money.
+When you open a bank account in New Zealand, the bank will issue you a debit card so you can access your money.
 You can use your debit card to get cash, make purchases and manage your money.
-Your debit card is linked to your chequing or savings account and the terms and conditions associated with your account explains how you can spend your money.
+Your debit card is linked to your cheque or savings account, and the terms and conditions associated with your account explains how you can spend your money.

 Your debit card is linked to your everyday bank account and can be used to make withdrawals from ATMs or can be used at debit/credit machines to pay for products and services.
 When paying for purchases, you can enter your PIN or use Visa payWave or Mastercard PayPass contactless technology.

 How is a debit card different from a credit card?